biharygergo/card-estimator/src/cli/data/20250317_benefits-of-planning-poker.md

 ## **5. Engages Remote and Distributed Teams**

-With the rise of remote work, Agile teams often struggle to maintain collaboration and engagement during estimation meetings. **Planning Poker provides a structured and interactive way for distributed teams to stay involved and contribute effectively.**
+With the rise of remote work, Agile teams often struggle to maintain collaboration and engagement during estimation meetings.
+Planning Poker provides a structured and interactive way for distributed teams to stay involved and contribute effectively.

 ### How does Planning Poker enhance remote teamwork?

 - **Works seamlessly with digital tools:** Online Planning Poker platforms integrate with collaboration tools like [Google Meet](/knowledge-base/how-to-use-planning-poker-in-google-meet), [Microsoft Teams](/knowledge-base/installing-planning-poker-microsoft-teams-guide), and [Jira](/knowledge-base/how-to-estimate-jira-issues-with-planning-poker), making remote estimations more interactive and efficient.

-- **Increases engagement in virtual meetings:** Traditional estimation meetings can be dominated by a few voices, but Planning Poker ensures that **everyone contributes**.
+- **Increases engagement in virtual meetings:** Traditional estimation meetings can be dominated by a few voices, but Planning Poker ensures that everyone contributes.
 Check out our guide on [advanced strategies for remote teams](/knowledge-base/advanced-strategies-planning-poker-remote-teams).

 - **Facilitates asynchronous estimation:** Teams working across different time zones can estimate asynchronously, allowing members to contribute at their convenience without delaying the sprint planning process.